Productivity Techniques That Allows Multi-Tasking

 But there are lots of different types of goals you could set.
 For example, you might want to complete one scene every writing session or edit 4 pages.

 And while you can learn from other authors like Hemingway, don’t be too concerned with doing things the exact same way.
-Set your goals according to what make sense for you.
+Set your goals according to what makes sense for you.

 Just make sure that your writing goals are reasonable.
 If you set the bar way too high, it won’t be motivating.
 This is because you will already be aware that the goal is not possible.